sitewhere/sitewhere-documentation/docs/platform/architecture.md

 ### Service Discovery with HashiCorp Consul

-With the dynamic nature of the microservices architecture, it is imporant for microservices to be able to efficiently locate running instances of the various other services they interact with.
+With the dynamic nature of the microservices architecture, it is important for microservices to be able to efficiently locate running instances of the various other services they interact with.
 SiteWhere 2.0 leverages [Consul](https://www.consul.io/) for service discovery.
 Each microservice